HandsomeSphe/hello-world./README.md

 # hello-world.
-this is my first repository and I am create this so I can  learn how to create a repository
+this is my first repository and I am creating this so I can  learn how to create a repository

 Hi my Name is Sphe